Cloud Server: deployment and security

 Use of cipher suites

 Encryption uses Microsoft’s SSL system, which in turn uses cipher collections and updates them with Windows updates.
-For Windows backward compatibility reasons, encryption combinations are also supported, which are classified as insecure by some SSL testing tools.
+For Windows backward compatibility reasons, encryption combinations which are classified as insecure by some SSL testing tools, are also supported.

 • Click Computer Configuration > Administrative Templates > Network > SSL Configuration Settings.

-• Right-click Order of SSL Encryption Collections and select Edit.
+• Right-click SSL Cypher Suite Order and select Edit.

-• In the window that appears, you can activate your own policies:
+• In the window that appears, you can activate your own guidelines:

 Unencrypted operation

 No certificate is required in unencrypted mode.
-If in the setting Secure server port no value is set in the Vertec.ini file (default), the server starts unencrypted.
+If in the settings Secure Server Port no value is set in the Vertec.ini file (default), the server starts unencrypted.

-Outlook app can only be used with one genuine certificate operated.
+The Outlook App can only be operated with a real certificate .

 Restricted scripting

-In order to limit access to local cloud Cloud Server Hosts resources via Cloud Clients, an option to restrict scripting has been introduced in version 6.1.0.9 to prevent file access and import of non-Vertec modules.
-See Restrict scripting for Cloud Sessions.
+In order to limit access to local cloud host resources via cloud clients, the option to restrict scripting has been introduced in version 6.1.0.9 to prevent file access and import of non-Vertec modules.
+For more information, see Restrict scripting for cloud sessions .

 Cloud Server Management Console